mjin820/finalproject-mjin820/README.md

 Installation Process:
 1. Clone the repository
 2. Install dependencies using pip install -r requirements.txt
 3. This project uses an API key from Spoonacular.
-The key is included in keys.py and imported from .gitignore as a secret key.
+The code imports a file called keys.py (create a new file called keys.py) into functions.py with the parameter "apiKey": keys.MY_SECRET_API_KEY.
+The keys.py file was added to .gitignore and will require an API key to be included in keys.py in this format: MY_SECRET_API_KEY = 'your_api_key_here'.
+To obtain an API key, go to https://spoonacular.com/food-api/console#Dashboard, sign up for an account, go to MY CONSOLE --> Profile --> Generate New API key
 4. To run Flask app: python app.py --> and access the application in your web browser